Bilingual · Auto Repair

 Bilingual Spanish-Speaking Receptionist for Auto Repair Businesses

 If your auto repair business serves a market with a meaningful Spanish-speaking population, every English-only voicemail is leaving money on the table.
-Spanish-first callers don't leave a message in a language they're not comfortable with — they hang up and call the next auto repair business that picks up in Spanish.
+Spanish-first callers don't leave a message in a language they're not comfortable with.
+They hang up and call the next auto repair business that picks up in Spanish.
 Aria handles bilingual intake natively: the same AI receptionist switches into Spanish the moment a caller starts speaking Spanish, with the same booking, qualification, and CRM behavior.
 No second hire, no second phone line, no second monthly fee.

 What this specific problem is costing your auto repair business

-Your Auto Repair Revenue Leak Calculator
+Your Auto Repair missed-call calculator

 How the AI Fixes This Exactly